ngambmicheal/mobilemoney/readme.md

 Update your `composer.json` file and add the following under the `require` key

-	"ngambmicheal/mobile_money": "dev-master"
+	"ngambmicheal/mobilemoney": "dev-master"

 Run the composer update command:

 	$ composer update

-Or you can still run the command :
+Or you can still run the command:

-	$ composer require ngambmicheal/mobile_money
+	$ composer require ngambmicheal/mobilemoney

 In your `config/app.php` add `'Ngambmicheal\MobileMoney\MobileMoneyProvider'` to the end of the `$providers` array